Woman accused of shooting husband who’s charged with sex abuse at her day care

 Weems and his wife, Shanteari Weems, were at a hotel in Washington’s southwest on July 21 when the shooting occurred, that city’s Metropolitan Police Department said.
 She told investigators that they had argued over the abuse allegations, according to a court affidavit.

-Detectives in Baltimore County began investigating James Weems earlier this month over allegations that he abused at least three children at the day care, police spokeswoman Joy Lepola-Stewart said.
-The warrant charges Weems with three counts each of sexual abuse of minor and second-, third- and fourth degree sex offense.
+Detectives in Baltimore County began investigating James Weems earlier this month over allegations that he abused at least three children at the daycare, police spokeswoman Joy Lepola-Stewart said.
+The warrant charges Weems with three counts each of sexual abuse of a minor and second-, third- and fourth-degree sex offenses.

-James Weems remains hospitalized with two gunshot wounds that aren’t considered life-threatening and is considered a fugitive from justice and is under guard, police in Washington said.
+James Weems remains hospitalized with two gunshot wounds that aren’t considered life-threatening and are considered a fugitive from justice and are under guard, police in Washington said.

 Shanteari Weems told police that she had “received multiple messages and phone calls from parents and teachers” about sexual abuse allegations at the day-care center and went to meet her husband of five years at the hotel, according to the affidavit.
 She repeatedly asked him about the accusations and it escalated into an argument, she told police.